Happy Birthday to the Land of the Free

 5. Share your experience with others: If you have a life example of how God has blessed you and how you have given back to Him, share your story.
 Tell your small group, your friends, and your family about how you’ve been blessed and how you’ve been able to bless others.

-6. Accelerate your giving: In 2021 Idlewild completed its debt elimination program that was called Accelerate.
-Despite the rugged inflation in 2022, you have some additional money that can be given to the kingdom.
+6. Increase your giving: Despite rugged inflation, you may have some additional money that can be given to the kingdom.
 Rather than increase your standard of living, instead increase your standard of giving (a quote from Randy Alcorn).
-Increase your giving to Idlewild’s kingdom investments, join Pastor Ken in that goal, or increase your giving to other Christian ministries.
+Increase your giving to Idlewild’s kingdom investments, join Pastor Edgar in that goal, or increase your giving to other Christian ministries.
 Please consider The Idlewild Foundation and its Fund 1:27 where 100% of any donation goes to ministry.
-Nothing – not one cent – goes to salaries, overhead or administrative costs.
+Nothing – not one cent – goes to our salaries, overhead or administrative costs.
 Give over and above the tithe and enjoy the joy of generosity.
 For a bit of help encouraging that, read More on the Tithe – Tithes and Offerings 1, More on the Tithe – Tithes and Offerings 2, and Science Proves That It Is More Blessed to Give Than Receive.

 Deuteronomy 8:18